 - Headshot images.

-What Are The HIPAA Compliance Regulations for Medical Answering Services?
+What Does HIPAA Compliance Involve for Answering Services?

 Since 2013, HIPAA regulations have been applied to all service providers in the medical industry.
 BAs are held to the same privacy and security standards as healthcare providers.